 The Freed-Hardeman University Library is composed of the Loden-Daniel Library, built in 1973, and the Lawhorn Library, built in 1956.
 An adjoining library annex which holds the Audiovisual Department is in the Draughon Education Center.
 The library is the support structure of the University's academic programs.
-Library holdings include in excess of 155,500 volumes, 228,000 microforms, and 26,000 periodicals, plus an extensive collection of audiovisual material.
+Library holdings include in excess of 145,000 print book volumes and over 122,000 academic ebook volumes, 228,000 microforms, and 26,000 bound periodicals, plus an extensive collection of audiovisual material.
+There are 87 databases/electronic resources.
+In total these databases offer indexing and full-text articles from over 70,000 scholarly journals, reference ebooks, popular magazines, and newspapers.
+The microform holdings consist of periodical volumes, book volumes and ERIC documents.
 In addition, special collections include the Restoration and Rare Collections that contain letters, notes, and materials pertaining to church and restoration history.
-The library belongs to the Online Catalog Library Center (OCLC) through the Southeastern Library Network (SOLINET).
-This affiliation enables the library to obtain interlibrary loans for faculty, staff and students.
+The library belongs to the Online Catalog Library Center (OCLC) through Lyrasis our regional consortium.
+This affiliation enables the library to obtain interlibrary loans for faculty, staff, and students.
 Membership in the West Tennessee Academic Library Consortium (WeTALC) provides access to materials outside the library's immediate holdings as well as vital input into the area's academic arena.